 - Switching characters the moment the parry succeeds will cause a sword skill to be unleashed, dealing major critical damage.

-- This is ok if the enemies are shorter than you and if their attacks are way low, but won't recommend though.
+- This is ok if the enemies are shorter than you and if their attacks are way low.

-- Jumping horizontally is way better, but it a little tricky to do.
-Flick upwards but a bit leaning to the right or left.
+- Jumping horizontally is way better, but it's a little tricky to execute. (flick upwards but a bit leaning to the right or left).

-- This is effective against melee enemies, but not so great against ranged or AoE attackers.
+- This is effective against melee enemies, but not that great against ranged or AoE attackers.